bababuuui/simple-crud-api/README.md

 # How to start the app

+1. Run `npm install`

-Create .env file in the root of the project.
+2. Create .env file in the root of the project.
 "PORT" var has to be defined.
 Otherwise,  it will start server with port 3000.

+3. Run the script

 prod mode: `npm run start:prod`